 Melbourne Tradie Freezes Out Competition

-Global company, Johnson Control knew they were onto a winner when MIGAS put forward tenacious teenager Daniel Van Dyke for a refrigeration and air conditioning apprenticeship in 2014.
+Global company Johnson Controls knew they were onto a winner when MIGAS put forward tenacious teenager Daniel Van Dyke for an air conditioning and refrigeration apprenticeship in 2014.

-Hearing the news just before his twenty first birthday was a moment Daniel won’t forget.
+Hearing the news just before his 21st birthday was a moment Daniel won’t forget.

 “I was so chuffed and felt such a sense of accomplishment to know they had such faith in me.
 It has been the greatest ride of my life and such an awesome environment to learn in – I’ve learned from the best tradesmen you could come across who have so much pride in their work and aren’t satisfied with anything but the best,” said Daniel.

-When he joined the Johnson Control Melbourne team Daniel was charged with learning to design, install and maintain industrial and commercial refrigeration equipment.
+When he joined the Johnson Controls Melbourne team Daniel was charged with learning to design, install and maintain industrial and commercial refrigeration equipment.

 “So many people assume you work on fridges, but the reality is I’m working on equipment as big as a house which can cool down a big 60 storey building!” said Daniel.